 What are vaccines?

-Vaccines are products that produce immunity to a specific disease.
-Most vaccines are given by injection (needle) but some are given orally (by mouth) or nasally (sprayed into the nose).
+- Vaccines are products that produce immunity to a specific disease.
+When you are immune to a disease, it means you are protected against that disease (you can be exposed to it without becoming sick).
+Most vaccines are given by injection (needle), but some are given orally (by mouth) or nasally (sprayed into the nose).

 - Vaccination is the act of introducing a vaccine into the body to produce immunity to a specific disease.